-The Protege Internship Program is a leadership immersion experience for those desiring to serve on staff in a missional church and learn skills, character and theological training.
+The Protege Internship Program is a leadership immersion experience for those desiring to serve on staff in a missional church, learning leadership skills and developing character.
 The internship is 25 hours per week for either one or two years and is unpaid.
-We will, however, be providing free housing and utilities (while space is available) in our Protege House, which is a house designated for this program located near downtown Santa Cruz.
+We will, however, be providing free housing and utilities in our Protege House located near downtown Santa Cruz.

-Protege has been designed as a hybrid of Mosaic church's Protege program in Los Angeles and is ideal for those entering into or already attending seminary, as we are partnering with two different seminaries (George Fox and Western Seminary) who will be giving a discounted rate on tuition to students who participate in Protege.
-The internships will begin in mid-August and run through either a one or two year commitment.
-We are taking applications now for the 2013/2014 program.
+Protege has been designed as a hybrid of Mosaic church's Protege program in Los Angeles and is ideal for those entering into or already attending seminary, as we are partnering with Western Seminary who will be giving a discounted rate on tuition to students who participate in Protege.
+The internships will begin in mid August and run through either a one or two year commitment.

 Do you have to be going to seminary to become a Protege intern?